dasLicht26/RC_CAR/README.md

 - The `test` directories are intended for unit tests with PlatformIO.

 ## Notes

 - Communication is handled via ESP-NOW (fast, no WiFi required).
-- Die Hardware-Pins für Servo und ESC sind im Code definiert (z.B.
-Pin 27 für Servo, Pin 25 für ESC).
+- The hardware pins for servo and ESC are defined in the code (e.g., pin 27 for servo, pin 25 for ESC)..
-- Timeout-Mechanismus im Empfänger: Setzt ESC auf Neutral, wenn keine Befehle empfangen werden.
+- There is a Timeout mechanism in the receiver (Car): Sets ESC to neutral if no commands are received..